Xilinx/imagebuilder/README.md

 - UBOOT_SOURCE and UBOOT_SCRIPT specify the output.
 They are optional as you can pass -o FILENAME to uboot-script-gen as a command line parameter

+- APPEND_EXTRA_CMDS: is optional and specifies the path to a text file containing extra u-boot commands to be added to the boot script before the boot command.
+Useful for running custom fixup commands.

 - FDTEDIT is an optional and is off by default.
 Specifies the output modified dtb, used for reference and fdt_std.